SAL778/SIC-CoHive/docs/UserStories.md

 4. Users can upload relevant documents, such as a CV, during the application process.

 9.02 - Application Portal
-As an admin, I want to be able to manage the application portal placements, so that I can approve which placements are appropriate.
+As an admin, I want to be able to manage the application/job portal placements, so that I can approve which placements are appropriate.

 Acceptance Tests